 A title loan buyout may be an option for someone who’s overextended their monthly payments or worse for those who have already defaulted on the payments.
 You won’t want to deal with a vehicle repossession, but that’s the next step after a default, and a buyout can save you from losing the vehicle.
 With a title loan buyout, you find another lender to buy out or pay off the original loan.

 To qualify for a title loan buyout, you must have an existing car title loan from another lender open to having the loan bought out or taken over.
 Even though you can be behind on the payments, you won’t likely be approved for a buyout if the vehicle has already been repossessed.
+Your title loan must have originated in Texas, and you can’t be in bankruptcy or dealing with any other serious credit issues.

 Your new lender will have similar requirements to what you’d expect when applying for a title loan the first time.
 That means you need equity in the vehicle, and you can’t be “upside down” on the payments.
 A standard credit check won’t be required, but we need to look for current bankruptcies and ensure you have enough income coming in monthly.